nyergler/nyergler.github.io/content/posts/2006-03-13-ccpublisher-2-beta-now-available.md

 format: aside
 slug: ccpublisher-2-beta-now-available
 ---
 ccPublisher 2 Beta 2 is [now available][1] .
-Follow the link for download links (Windows, Mac <span class="caps">OS</span> X, and Linux), some release notes and installation instructions.
+Follow the link for download links (Windows, Mac OS X, and Linux), some release notes and installation instructions.
 And don’t forget to check out the new [tracker][2]  for all your bug-filing, feature-suggesting urges.